m4rcingsxr/algorithms-data-structures/src/main/java/com/marcinseweryn/algorithms/graphs/README.md

       One way to solve this assignment might be to run algorithm to fing the shortest path for each vertex as source

 ## [Floyd Warshall Algorithm](matrix/FloydWarshall.java)
+- Directed weighted graphs
 - algorithm is an **All-Pairs Shortest Path algorithm**.
 - Find the shortest path between all pairs of nodes
+- Loop through all vertices in each iteration (for each vertex consider all edges)
+- Support positive or negative edges (no negative cycle!)
 - O(V^3)

 - With FW, the optimal way to represent our graph is with a 2D adjacency matrix m where